Noah-Arcouette/mimik/README.md

 3. Run `./share/scripts/oldconfig` or `./share/scripts/menuconfig`.
 The defaults
 	are there to quickly create a useful output without the minuet configuration
 4. Run `tup init` then `tup` to build the system

-***NOTE:*** Selecting `BUILD_HOST` in the configuration will limit the output, as it builds a distribution for the current system using its compilers.
-Without setting this, the system will cross-compile with its own compiler to the target set -- optionally creating a bootible image.
-The built distribution is generally a source based system with git, tup, and kconfig being the update mechanism.